 Immigration consequences not only affect a defendant, but that person’s innocent children and families.
 Consequences can include imprisonment, deportation or removal from the US, or the denial of immigration benefits, such as US citizenship and lawful permanent resident status to which a defendant would otherwise be eligible to receive.

-The information included below provides some examples of consequences of different types of crimes under California law along with some example defense strategies.
+The information included below provides examples of consequences of different types of crimes under California law along with example defense strategies.

 In the information below, a United States citizen is referred to as a USC, a lawful permanent resident (“green card” holder) is referred to as an LPR, and a person with no current lawful immigration status is referred to as an undocumented person.

 This conviction generally brings the worst immigration consequences.
 The AF definition at 8 USC § 1101(a)(43) includes twenty-one provisions that describe hundreds of offenses, including some misdemeanors.
 Some but not all offenses require a sentence imposed of a year or more in order to be an AF.
 Aggravated felons are deportable and ineligible to apply for most forms of discretionary relief from deportation, including asylum, voluntary departure, and cancellation of removal, and are subject to mandatory detention without bond.
 A conviction for illegal reentry after removal carries a higher federal prison term based on a prior AF conviction, per 8 USC § 1326(a), (b)(2).